mesopelagique/Shoal/README.md

 ## TODO

-- support selection?
+- support selection? (with or without using `toCollection`)
-- more functions (std, variance, skewness, kurtosis, ...)
+- more functions (standard deviation and variance, skewness, kurtosis, ...)
 - multiple columns group by